theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-1.md

 description: This article simply addresses the basics of the Go Template, along with some critical functions Hugo offers to complement it.
 If you're starting your Hugo journey, or simply feel like several concepts remain obscure to you after years of Hugo, read on!
 ---

-Hugo's logic has to be addressed in the context of templating.
-Meaning from within a template file and using Go Template.
-Over the years, Hugo has complemented Go Template with many functions and features in order to allow users to build advanced and robust logic.
+Hugo is built with [Go](https://go.dev/?gclid=Cj0KCQiAw9qOBhC-ARIsAG-rdn7THucmaRhNs4pAP_KAa2ic7wC2ar9smJR2I5WAl_PIxhmVTOCkICIaAq6xEALw_wcB) but as users, we only get to modify template files using Go's templating language: Go Template.
+Go Template concepts are different than its more commonly used counterparts and can be intimidating for new comers.

 This article addresses the basics of the language, along with some critical functions Hugo offers to complement it.
 If you're starting your Hugo journey, or simply feel like several concept remains obscure to you after years of Hugo, this useful recap is for you!